mjardinico/python-api-challenge/README.md

 1. Create a new repository on GitHub named `python-api-challenge`.
 2. Clone the repository to your local machine.
-3. Within your local repository, create a directory named `WeatherPy`.
+3. Within your local repository, create a directory named `WeatherPy` and `.gitignore` file.
 4. Inside the `WeatherPy` directory, create the following files and folder:
     - WeatherPy.ipynb
     - VacationPy.ipynb
     - api_keys.py
     - output_data/

-5. In `WeatherPy.ipynb`, start by importing the necessary libraries and setting up the environment:
+5. PART 1: In `WeatherPy.ipynb`, start by importing the necessary libraries and setting up the environment:

     import matplotlib.pyplot as plt
     import pandas as pd